Helen A. Harrison, Curator

 Guild Hall Museum

-I am a painter and writer based in New York City, where I was born, and in Mattituck on the North Fork of Long Island.
-My earliest influence as an artist was my Grandmother, Mary Sherwood Wright Jones.
-She was a professional artist who for over 30 years created illustrations at her drawing table at home in Newark, Ohio for the national children’s newspaper, My Weekly Reader.
-As a child I was not aware that my Grandmother’s drawings were seen by millions of school children each week, but I did learn about mixing colors and shading forms at her side.
-My interest in drawing, painting and art history was cultivated by visits to museums and classes outside of school.
-In grade school I studied at the Corcoran School of Art in Washington, D.C.
-In addition to my Grandmother, my teachers encouraged my work, which was frequently selected for honors and display.
+I am a painter and writer based in Manhattan, where I was born, and in Mattituck on the North Fork of Long Island, where I spent time as a child.
+As I grew up, my family often moved throughout the United States.
+My earliest influence as an artist was my grandmother, Mary Sherwood Wright Jones.
+She was a professional artist having trained at Parson’s School of Fine and Applied Art and the Art Student’s League in New York City.
+I remember watching her work at a small table at home in Newark, OH, where she illustrated children’s literature from 1924 into the ‘60s.
+Most notably her drawings were published each week for over two decades in the national children’s newspaper, My Weekly Reader.
+Her lively, finely crafted drawings revealed my Grandmother’s love of nature, fairy tales and a playful symbiosis of text and image, all elements of my own work.
+As a child I was not aware that her drawings were seen by millions of school children each week, but I did learn about mixing colors and shading forms at her side.
+She provided me with an emotional grounding throughout all our moves and supported my creative endeavors.
+As a teenager, I studied at the Corcoran School of Art in Washington, D.C.
+In addition to my grandmother, my teachers encouraged my work, which was frequently selected for honors and display.
+My interest in drawing, painting and art history was also cultivated by visits to museums and classes outside of school.